 R103.5 Retention of construction documents.
-One set of approved construction documents shall be retained by the code official or other authority having jurisdictionauthority having jurisdiction, where one exists, for a period of not less than 180 days from date of completion of the permitted work, or as required by state or local laws.
+One set of approved construction documents shall be retained by the code official or other authority having jurisdiction for a period of not less than 180 days from date of completion of the permitted work, or as required by state or local laws.

-SECTION R104 INSPECTION S
+SECTION R104 INSPECTIONS

 R104.1 General.
-Where required, construction or work for which a permit is required shall be subject to inspection by the code official or other authority having jurisdiction authority having jurisdiction, where one exists, or his or her designated agent, and such construction or work shall remain accessible and exposed for inspection purposes until approved.
+Where required, construction or work for which a permit is required shall be subject to inspection by the code official or other authority having jurisdiction or his or her designated agent, and such construction or work shall remain accessible and exposed for inspection purposes until approved.
 It shall be the duty of the permit applicant to cause the work to remain accessible and exposed for inspection purposes.
 Neither the code official nor the jurisdiction shall be liable for expense entailed in the removal or replacement of any material, product, system or building component required to allow inspection to validate compliance with this code.